October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 During the summer, the temperature can be anywhere from 30-90 degrees and you may experience that all in the same day!
 There are multiple microclimates in the Denali region, making it difficult to predict the weather on any given day.
 The weather in the canyon is often very different from the weather when driving the Denali Highway.
 Summer is monsoon season and rain is expected.
 It is not uncommon for it to snow.

 Jeep tours depart and continue in all conditions.
 Weather changes quickly in the Alaska Range so it’s best to be prepared for everything!
-The Denali Highway is on the opposite side of the Alaska Range from the Denali Canyon hotels/Jeep Office and the weather is often dramatically different.
+The Denali Highway is on the opposite side of the Alaska Range from the Denali Canyon hotels/JEEP OFFICE and the weather is often dramatically different.

 The Denali Highway is unpaved and during a dry, hot day, there will be trail dust kicked up by the Jeeps.
 Make sure to leave enough distance between your Jeep and the Jeep in front of you so that you can see clearly and drive safely.
 During the early part of the Summer, when everything is thawing/melting, the Denali Highway can flood.
 Use caution when crossing puddles, streams, etc. The Denali Highway is regulated by the Alaska DOT and they may close the Highway at any point if the conditions are unsafe.